Become a member

 What can you do?

-Send a letter to AI companies telling them they do not have the right to use your work; the US Authors Guild has made a template available here.
+Send a letter to AI companies telling them they do not have the right to use your work; the US Authors Guild has made a template available.

 If you haven’t already, consider joining the ASA.
 The ASA’s lobbying efforts in Canberra would not be possible without our members’ support.
-The more voters we can show we represent, the clearer our voice will be heard by the politicians with the power to make change.
+The more voters we represent, the more likely our voice will be heard by the politicians with the power to make change.

 Alternatively, if you’re already a member or prefer to contribute without joining the ASA, you can donate to our Endowment Fund.
 Donations to the Endowment Fund go directly towards supporting the ASA to lobby and campaign for the rights and professional interests of authors and illustrators.